-The weight of a wine's sensory impression on the palate, primarily related to alcohol by volume (wines 8% to 11% in alcohol tend to be very light or delicate, medium bodied at 12-13% alcohol, and fuller bodied at 14-16% alcohol).
-Other factors contributing to sense of body may include phenolic content or tannin levels, and residual sugar in the case of sweet wines.
+The weight of a wine's sensory impression on the palate is primarily related to alcohol by volume (wines 8% to 11% in alcohol tend to be very light or delicate, medium-bodied at 12-13% alcohol, and fuller bodied at 14-16% alcohol).
+Other factors contributing to a sense of body may include phenolic content or tannin levels, and residual sugar in the case of sweet wines.

 Alcohol by volume (i.e., ABV)

 Level of alcohol or ethanol required by law to be stated on bottle labels.
 While bottle ABV gives the consumer an idea of a wine's sense of body or fullness (table wines that are more than 14% in alcohol tend to be fuller, and wines less than 13% tend to be lighter), this is still an inexact way to determine body because federal law allows wineries 1.5% plus-or-minus leeway in wines up to 14% ABV.
 For wines above 14%, the leeway is 1%.
 This means a wine that is actually 15.5% in alcohol may say just 14.5% on the label, or a wine that is 14% in alcohol may say just 12.5% on the label.
 Most wineries, in fact, routinely take full advantage of this variance in order to project a semblance of consistency in their bottlings from year to year, whereas just a minority of wineries strive for actual accuracy.

 Acidity in wine